 The case of Fugitive Slave Archy Lee.
 Archy Lee was born into slavery in Mississippi in 1840.
 Lee’s slave-owner, Charles Stovall, brought Lee with him to Sacramento, California on October 2, 1857.
 While in California, Stovall rented out Lee for his wages.
 In January 1858, when Stovall decided to return to Mississippi, Lee, age 18, escaped from Stovall.
 Archy Lee was arrested, freed, and then arrested again as various attorneys, and state and federal lawmakers rendered and defended their decisions based on ambiguous and disparate slave laws, property laws and state laws.
 On April 14, 1858, a final trial in California held that since Lee was in California, a free state, when he escaped and had crossed no state lines to escape, Lee was declared a free man.

 On the evening of April 14,1858 at the Zion Church, the Black community were celebrating Lee’s release.
 In the midst of these celebrations Jeremiah Nagle , captain of the steamship Commodore which sailed regularly between San Francisco and Victoria, arrived at the meeting.
 It is said that Nagle came well-prepared to the meeting with maps of Vancouver Island and a letter from “a gentleman in the service of the Hudson’s Bay Company of undoubted veracity” giving details about the colony and welcoming the Blacks.
-The letter has not survived but it is understood that because of the implications of the information provided by Nagle, the invitation could only have come from Governor James Douglas.
+The letter has not survived but it is understood that because of the implications of the information provided by Nagle, most historians agree the invitation could only have come from Governor James Douglas.

-“On April 19th another meeting was held to form a Pioneer Committee of sixty-five blacks who were to embark the next day on the Commodore for Victoria.
+“On April 19th another meeting was held to form a Pioneer Committee of sixty-five who were to embark the next day on the Commodore for Victoria.
 Only thirty-five were able to make the sailing in time.
 The next day they were seen off by almost the entire Black community at the wharves.”.
 They arrived in Victoria on April 25th.

 The delegation of three that met with Douglas included Fortune Richard, Wellington Delaney Moses and Mr. Mercier.
 Mercier returned to San Francisco reporting “Governor Douglas had made them feel welcome, and the delegates’ meeting with him had been very cheerful and agreeable.”